 The foods we choose can affect our wellness in ways we might not expect.
 As we age, food can play an even greater role in our ability to maintain energy, strength, and immune responses.

 Choosing healthy options every day can be challenging, though.
-Understanding what functional foods we should add into our diet regularly can help us as we shop, meal plan, and enjoy the nutritional benefits from food.
+Understanding what functional foods we should add to our diet regularly can help us as we shop, meal plan, and enjoy the nutritional benefits of food.

 What are Functional Foods?